 Communications and Media Relations

 Sisters of the Presentation of the Blessed Virgin Mary

-CWR Treasurer — Sister Beth Kress, PBVM, is communications specialist for her congregation, the Sisters of the Presentation of the Blessed Virgin Mary of Dubuque, Iowa, and the coordinator of public relations and marketing for their sponsored ministry, Presentation Lantern Center and managing editor for monthly news for the Phyllis M. Taylor Hotel Hope in New Orleans, LA.
+CWR Treasurer — Sister Beth Kress, PBVM, is media relations and communications specialist for her congregation, the Sisters of the Presentation of the Blessed Virgin Mary of Dubuque, Iowa.
+She also serves as communication specialist and managing editor of monthly news for the Phyllis M. Taylor Hotel Hope in New Orleans, LA.
+Beth previously served for 12 years as the coordinator of public relations and marketing for her congregation's sponsored ministry, Presentation Lantern Center, in Dubuque.
 Beth began a career in communications as a high school teacher of English, journalism, mass media and publications.
 While earning a master’s degree in journalism education (University of Iowa) and a master of journalism degree in public relations (Louisiana State University) she gained experience in reporting and publicity.
 For 30 years, she has worked with non-profits in Catholic education and for women religious regionally, nationally and internationally, including as a Catholic schools system coordinator of public relations and telecommunications, as the first coordinator for the International Presentation Association (1989–1995) and as the first CWR coordinator (1995–1997).
 A member of CWR since its beginning in 1995, Sister Beth has served as a regional liaison for Region 10 (Iowa) and is presently chair of the organization’s Finance Committee.
 Beth is a founding member (1993) of Sisters United News (SUN) – Catholic Sisters of the Upper Mississippi River Valley.

 Director of Communications & Administrative Services

 Sisters of the Holy Names of Jesus and Mary